-in all their glorious diversity.
+Africans in all their glorious diversity.
+Tutu, long retired, and the cathedral continue in their active monitoring role today, holding marches and the new government to account.
 The Anglican cathedral was designed by Sir Herbert Baker in the Gothic Revival style; construction began in 1901, using sandstone from Table Mountain.
 The structure contains the largest stained-glass window in the country, some beautiful examples of late-Victorian stained glass, and a 1,000-year-old Coptic cross.
 If you want to hear the magnificent organ, go to the choral evensong at 7 on Sunday evening.

 5 Wale St., Cape Town, 8000, South Africa